TimFins/BinaryTreeEvaluator/README.md

 ### Example request for fixing a red-black tree
 This could be an example input where the task is fixing the provided red-black tree by restoring red-black properties and performing rebalancing.
 Since the job is to only fix the tree instead of adding or removing nodes, the `values` field is null.
+*In this example, the student submission is incorrect.*
 ```json
 {
     "existing_tree": {